loonskai/loonskai.com/_blog/telegram-speech-to-text-bot-with-nodejs.md

 ![New Elastic Beanstalk environment is created](/assets/blog/telegram-speech-to-text-bot-with-nodejs/aws-eb-env-ready.jpg)
 <span class="img-description">New Elastic Beanstalk environment is created<span>

-Now to deploy our application we just need to ship the source code to the Beanstalk environment we just created.
-The cool thing is that we can automate this process by implementing a continuous delivery mechanism using another AWS service called **CodePipeline.**
+Now to deploy our application we just need to ship the source code to the Beanstalk environment.
+The cool thing is that we can automate this process by implementing a continuous delivery using another AWS service called **CodePipeline.**

 Find CodePipeline in AWS Console and click **Create pipeline.** Type the new pipeline name and click next.
 ![CodePipeline.
 Create a pipeline](/assets/blog/telegram-speech-to-text-bot-with-nodejs/aws-codepipeline-step1.jpg)